MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMGpuPartitionAdapter.md

 ```

 ### -MinPartitionVRAM
-The minimum VRAM supported by the host GPU.
+The minimum VRAM in byte supported by the host GPU.
 This is defined by the manufacturer's driver.

 ```yaml
 Type: UInt64